counter-measure/new-project-template-ai/README.md

 2. **Iterate on Documentation** - Review and refine each generated document before proceeding to the next
 3. **Validate Tasks** - Ensure the generated tasks accurately reflect your project requirements
 4. **Configure Linear Uploader** - Set up your Linear API key and team configuration before running the uploader
+5. **Configure Notion Integration** - Set up your Notion integration token and parent page ID before uploading documentation
-5. **Maintain Consistency** - Keep all documentation and tasks aligned with your project vision
+6. **Maintain Consistency** - Keep all documentation and tasks aligned with your project vision

 ## Getting Help

 If you encounter issues or need assistance:
 1. Review the generated documentation for completeness
 2. Check that your Linear API key is properly configured in `.env`
+3. Check that your Notion integration token is properly configured in `notion/.env`
-3. Ensure your `project_metadata.json` contains accurate information
+4. Ensure your `project_metadata.json` contains accurate information, including the correct `notion_parent_page_id`
-4. Verify that your `overview.md` provides sufficient context for AI generation
+5. Verify that your `overview.md` provides sufficient context for AI generation
-5. Check the `linear/README-linear-uploader.md` for detailed uploader instructions
+6. Check the `linear/README-linear-uploader.md` for detailed Linear uploader instructions
+7. Verify that your Notion integration has access to the parent page specified in `project_metadata.json`

-This template provides a comprehensive foundation for AI-assisted project development, from initial concept to detailed task management and Linear integration.
+This template provides a comprehensive foundation for AI-assisted project development, from initial concept to detailed task management, Linear integration, and Notion documentation hosting.